 The CCB proceeding then moves forward with scheduling, party submissions, discovery, and hearings, upon which the CCB makes their determination.
 Following the determination, a party has 30 days to submit a Request for Reconsideration.
 If the CCB denies the Request for Reconsideration, a party then has 30 days to submit request review of the final determination by the Register of Copyrights.
 Not later than 90 days after the date on which the Register of Copyrights completes any process of reconsideration or review of the determination, the final determination or amended final determination may then be appealed to district court in the following cases: ‘‘(A) If the determination was issued as a result of fraud, corruption, misrepresentation, or other misconduct;” ‘‘(B) If the Copyright Claims Board exceeded its authority or failed to render a final determination concerning the subject matter at issue;” or ‘‘(C) In the case of a default determination or determination based on a failure to prosecute, if it is established that the default or failure was due to excusable neglect.”
 As well, if a party has failed to pay damages or comply with relief, the final determination by the CCB may be filed in the United States District Court for the District of Columbia or any other appropriate district court of the United States for an order confirming the relief awarded.

-Alexander Schneider is an associate in the West Palm Beach office of Shutts & Bowen LLP, where he is a member of the Intellectual Property Practice Group.
+Alexander Schneider is a Senior Associate in the West Palm Beach office of Shutts & Bowen LLP, where he is a member of the Intellectual Property Practice Group.
 Alex is a registered patent attorney with the United States Patent and ...